-Note: Nintendo appears to have altered the spawn rates of bugs in an update.
-While it is still possible to 'create' a tarantula island, an increase in Giant Water Bugs will make it a little more difficult to chase off bugs that you don't want to catch (like Wharf Roaches).
-Islands without water (bamboo islands) won't attract Water Bugs, of course, and are unaffected.
+Note: Nintendo altered the spawn rates of bugs in an update.
+While it is still possible to 'create' a tarantula island (or a scorpion island, depending on the time of year), an increase in Giant Water Bugs will make it a little more difficult to chase off bugs that you don't want to catch (like Wharf Roaches).
+Throw in mosquitos in the summer months and it becomes an even more complicated task - islands without water (bamboo islands) won't attract Water Bugs, of course, so they're probably your best bet.

 If you've been reading our Animal Crossing: New Horizons guides for all the best Animal Crossing: New Horizons tips and tricks, you're probably already something of an expert when it comes to earning Bells and reaping the best rewards, but here's something we'd never have dreamt of trying - and probably still won't.

 Should you want to infest your game with hundreds of the most terrifying inhabitants available - tarantulas - this little trick will come in super handy.
 The downside is that you'll be running around screaming for your life for the rest of the day, desperately trying to snag them in your net before they knock you unconscious with their hatred-filled venom, but the plus side is that you can cash them in for a lovely sum.
 Tarantulas are worth a whopping 8,000 Bells each.